1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1946-S Dime Value

 The 1946-S dime displays an “S” mint mark on the reverse near the torch base.
-San Francisco struck only 27,900,000 pieces, representing the lowest production among all three mints.
-Circulated examples remain readily available through MS63 grade with modest premiums.
+San Francisco struck only 27,900,000 pieces—the lowest production among all three mints and the scarcest variety by original mintage.
+Like all 1946 dimes, circulated examples carry a silver melt floor of approximately $7.50 today.

 Premium examples command strong prices at auction.
 A standard MS68 specimen reached $1,840 in 2007.
-Full Bands varieties bring significantly higher premiums.
-An MS68 Full Bands example achieved $5,819 in the same year.
+Full Bands varieties bring significantly higher premiums, with an MS68 Full Bands example achieving $5,819 in 2007 as well.

 1946-S Dime Price/Grade Chart